-Magaly Vanégas Coveña is an Ecuadorian poet, short story writer, journalist, philologist and teacher.
-She was born in Cuenca on August 25, 1953.
-After studying at the University of Cuenca, on a scholarship she studied at the Pushkin State Russian Language Institute in the former Soviet Union, and at the the Faculty of History and Philology of the University of Moscow.
-She has taught Spanish at the University of Moscow and Russian at the Ecuadorian-Soviet Cultural Institute in Cuenca.
-She currently works as a teacher at the Manuel J. Calle National School in Cuenca.
-She is a member of the Ibero-American Academy of Poetry, Cuenca chapter.
-Her poems are known for very short verses, with themes of absense, loneliness, nostalgia and simple things in nature, for example: “A bird / has hung its nest / in the shadow / of a balcony” (from Espejos de la imaginación, 2000).
+Magaly Vanégas Coveña (Cuenca, 1953) is an Ecuadorian poet, short story writer, journalist, philologist and teacher.
+Following her studies at the University of Cuenca, she received a scholarship to study at the Pushkin State Russian Language Institute in the former Soviet Union, as well as at the Faculty of History and Philology at Moscow University.
+She has taught Spanish at Moscow University and Russian at Cuenca’s Ecuadorian-Soviet Cultural Institute.
+She is currently a teacher at the Manuel J. Calle National School in Cuenca.
+She is a member of the Ibero-American Poetry Academy in Cuenca.
+Her poems are known for their short verses and themes of absence, loneliness, nostalgia, and simple things in nature, for example: “A bird / has hung its nest / in the shadow / of a balcony” (from Espejos de la imaginación, 2000).

 Poemas, Cuenca, 1991

 Erranza (poems and stories), Cuenca, 1993

 De sombras y luces (poems and stories), Cuenca, 1996